FEniCS/ufl/doc/sphinx/source/user/internal_representation.rst

 of the properties of an operator is represented by the ``Expr`` subclass.
 Other properties are part of the various algorithms in UFL.
-One example is derivatives, which are defined in the differentiation algorithm, and how to render a type to the \LaTeX{`` or dot formats.
-These properties could be merged into the class hierarchy, but other properties like how to map a UFL type to some \ffc{`` or \sfc{`` or \dolfin{`` type can not be part of UFL.
+One example is derivatives, which are defined in the differentiation algorithm, and how to render a type to the ``LaTeX`` or dot formats.
+These properties could be merged into the class hierarchy, but other properties like how to map a UFL type to some ``ffc`` or ``dolfin`` type cannot be part of UFL.
 So before adding a new class, consider that doing so may require changes in multiple algorithms and even other projects.

-TODO: More issues to consider when adding stuff to ufl.